Each day runs from 10:00 AM to 5:00 PM.

 and aspects of computer science with Dr. Rudich.

-have the option of playing a pick up game of ultimate Frisbee,
+play a pick up game of ultimate Frisbee,

-football, soccer, or simply socialize with their peers.
+football, soccer, and socialize with friends.

 robotics, programming, or mathematical theory.

-- In the Robotics section,
+- In the Robotics track,

 students gain hands-on experience in designing, programming, and building

 - In the Programming track, students learn to program in multiple

 - The Mathematical Theory track is conducted by Dr. Rudich and

 provides students with a deeper understanding of mathematical theory and aspects of computer science.